stephengold/LbjExamples/README.md

 However, it includes only the graphical apps and doesn't work yet on macOS.

 To run the chooser:
-+ using Bash or PowerShell or Zsh: `./gradlew AppChooser`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew AppChooser`
 + using Windows Command Prompt: `.\gradlew AppChooser`

 ### Cleanup

 You can restore the project to a pristine state:
-+ using Bash or PowerShell or Zsh: `./gradlew clean`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 Note:  these commands will delete any downloaded native libraries.